Bear River Massacre: Reuben Van Ornum and the Battle of Providence

 Together with about 20 of his people, Chief Bear Hunter was taken prisoner and transported to the soldiers' camp near Providence.
 When asked about the young white boy, Bear Hunter said that the boy had been sent away a few days earlier.
 McGarry instructed Bear Hunter to send his people to bring back the white boy.
 He held Bear Hunter and four warriors hostage.
 By noon the next day, the Shoshone returned with a small boy who fit the description of Reuben Van Ornum.
-Zachias Van Ornum claimed the boy was his nephew and took custody, departing to return to Oregon.
-The Shoshone protested, claiming that the boy was the son of a French fur trapper and the sister of Shoshone chief Washakie.
+Zachias Van Ornum said the boy was his nephew and took custody, departing to return to Oregon.
+The Shoshone protested, stating the boy was the son of a French fur trapper and the sister of Shoshone chief Washakie.
 After the federal troops left with Van Ornum and the young boy, McGarry reported to Col. Connor the boy's rescue "without the loss or scratch of man or horse."
 Bear Hunter complained to the settlers in Cache Valley, arguing they should have helped him against the soldiers.
 After a confrontation between Bear Hunter, some warriors from his band, and nearly 70 members of the Cache Valley militia, the settlers donated two cows and some flour as the "best and cheapest policy" as compensation.